Working Cat Adoption Program

 Available Working Cats

-Currently, we do not have any Working Cats available for adoption.
+Currently, we do not have any available Working Cats.

 If you're interested in adoption, fill out the Working Cat Application here or call the shelter at 608.752.5622.